BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 An evnet driven model that implements the latest techniques to predict log return of any financial asset.

 It first uses a parsimonious rule-based Model for Sentiment Analysis for the New York Times.
-Then it combines serveral technical indicators (ie. Stochastics, Moving Average Convergence/Divergence oscillator) as training data to train a LSTM neural network by stochastic gradient descent with warm restart and cosine annealing with Nvidia CuDNN.
+Then it combines serveral technical indicators (ie. Stochastics, Moving Average Convergence/Divergence oscillator) as training data to train a LSTM neural network by stochastic gradient descent with warm restart(SGDR) and cosine annealing with Nvidia CuDNN.

 # Latest Result: